thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 You can now proceed with the [next](PowerBiVisualisation.md) step.

 ## [Optional] Automated ML - Best Model - Additional Info
-If you're interested in the 'Best Model' Auto ML, select your 'Automated ML Run'.
+If you're interested in the 'Best Model' Auto ML selected, return to your 'Automated ML Run'.

 <img src="images/aml/automated_ml2.jpg">